ashishkrb7/chatgpt/docs/Chatbot.md

 print(response)
 ```

-    Of course!
-Your name is Ashish.
+    Your name is Ashish, as you mentioned earlier.

-# OrderBot
+## OrderBot

 We can automate the collection of user prompts and assistant responses to build a  OrderBot.
 The OrderBot will take orders at a pizza restaurant.